rhondabacher/methylscaper/README.md

 # methylscaper

 `methylscaper` is an R package for visualizing data that jointly profile endogenous methylation and chromatin accessibility (MAPit, NOMe-seq, scNMT-seq, nanoNOMe, etc.).
 The package offers pre-processing for single-molecule data and accepts input from Bismark (or similar alignment programs) for single-cell data.
-A common interface for visualizing both data types is done by generating ordered representational methylation-state matrices.
-The package provides a Shiny app to allow for interactive and optimal ordering of the individual DNA molecules to discover methylation patterns and nucleosome positioning.
+A common interface for visualizing both data types is constructed by generating ordered representational methylation-state matrices.
+The package provides a Shiny app to allow for interactive and optimal ordering of the individual DNA molecules to discover methylation patterns, nucleosome positioning, and transcription factor binding.

 # Webserver